 - Rinse well.

-Where is the avocado-based homemade conditioner?
-Avocados are often used in hydrating products for hair, because they are full of natural moisturizers.
+Where is the avocado-based homemade conditioner recipe?
+Avocados are often used in hydrating DIY hair conditioners, because they are full of natural moisturizers.
 We have purposely avoided avocados, because of their high ecological cost.
-Avocados require an immense amount of water to produce, and are generally transported across long distances to reach markets in the USA.
-So if you buy an avocado, we’d rather you use it for cooking and enjoy the flavor than put it in your hair.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+Avocados require an immense amount of water to produce and are generally transported across long distances to reach markets in the USA.
+So if you buy an avocado, we’d rather you use it for cooking and enjoy the flavor than put it in your hair.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.

 Do you like this post?